 It goes like this.
 Someone asks me where I work or what I do.
 I say I am an artist and that I teach art.
 Right then and there, unsolicited, a very closely held story of their personal artistic wreckage emerges.
 I see it coming.
 I listen.

 They tell me their verdict to never draw again is final.

 The type of person who tells this story is boundless.
 A professional woman in the boarding line for an airplane, a nurse practictioner extracting my stitches, a beginning student who confesses she is ready to bolt from the classroom the first time she is asked to create something.

 The truth is, they were originally going somewhere.
-They were on a path, then were interrupted.
+They were on a path to drawing, then they were interrupted.